 Decades of hurt, rivalry and resentment poured into one scene -- and the next one, moments later, is even more brutal, as Anne reveals she's pregnant, and lords that over Paige's head, while Paige remains stoic and sarcastic.
 (Anne: "Maybe you'll have a cute little sister you can tell all your secrets to."
 Paige: "What fun.")

 And then, in the final scene of the following episode, Anne discovers that she was never pregnant to begin with.
 (It's one of the series' great "gotcha!" moments.)
-And the lengths to which she goes to ensure that Greg doesn't find out until after the wedding (he doesn't) and that he stays with her even after he does find out (he does) serve to humanize Anne.
+And the lengths to which she goes to ensure that Greg doesn't find out until after the wedding (he doesn't) serve to humanize Anne.
 Like Claudia, Anne had appeared on the scene with a one-note agenda: willing to go to any lengths to get her hands on money.
 And as with Claudia, the Season 12 writers soon decided she needed more vulnerability and did it with the subtlety of a sledgehammer: in Anne's case, by making her homeless.
 (Like taking a woman with no scruples and putting her out on the streets would somehow make her "likable.")
 Marcus makes her sympathetic by revealing the very real insecurities that would, in fact, plague a forty-something former socialite raised only to be beautiful.
 And Michelle Phillips takes that scenario -- being in sexual competition with her own daughter, and all that comes with it (the fear of losing her looks, of being unloved) -- and runs with it, giving the kind of multi-layered, moving performance that was unthinkable just a season earlier.